ezrafayet/golang-monorepo/README.md

 Each service manages its dependencies via its own go.mod file, employing a `replace` directive for referencing shared libraries.
 This setup necessitates building the project outside of Docker and transferring the binaries into the Docker environment for execution.

+# Limitations

+- The build environment must have Go installed
+- Builds need to target the architecture of the intended Docker image

 # Alternative approaches

 - Using a single go.mod file at the root of the project